Find out where Spartacus was born, while visiting the most famous and popular tourist treasures of Bulgaria.

 Then we descend to Melnik, the town of the sand pyramids and the smallest one in Bulgaria (once there lived some 18 000 people, and nowadays there are no more than 700-800 inhabitants).
 This is a unique unforgettable place.
 Visit of Kordopulova museum-house built in the style of the Bulgarian national revival and formerly owned by a wealth local merchant.

 Lunch in Melnik.
 Arrival in Sandanski, one of the biggest SPA resorts in the country famous for its fresh mountain air and mineral waters in the second highest mountain in Bulgaria.
 The mountain has about 100 peaks at an altitude more than 2000 m and is an UNESCO-protected site!
 Sandanski is also the birthplace of the legendary Roman slave Spartacus.
-Accommodation and overnight in a SPA hotel Interhotel Sandanski 4* or similar.
-Free time to enjoy the SPA facilities of the hotel or long along the city’s park and pedestrian street.
+Accommodation and overnight in Sandanski.
+Free time to walk along the city’s park and pedestrian street.
 Overnight.
 B, L.

 Day 7 – The Treasury of the Rila monastery – Sofia

 Breakfast.
 Take off to the Rila monastery, founded in the 10-th c., the biggest Bulgarian medieval spiritual center.
 The monastery has a rich collection of icons, wall-paintings, old-printed books – about 15 000 volumes.
 It is included in the UNESCO list of world heritage.
 Visit of the monastery and lunch in a nearby restaurant, famous with its dishes of mountain trout.
 In the afternoon – return to Sofia.
-Accommodation and overnight in 4* hotel Best Western Premier Thracia or similar.
+Accommodation.
 B, L

 After breakfast – free time.
 Transfer to the airport and flight back home.

-Tour can be organized on any other day, prices vary depnding on the number of people in your party.
+Tours can be organized on any other day, prices vary depending on the number of people in your party.
 Please inquire!

 - Accommodation for 7 nights in best available hotels 4*, 3* and rural houses in the village of Leshten